Despite being Jewish and a passionate Amsterdam blogger it’s taken a while for me to bring these two strands of my life together in a blog post.

 Ajax – “The Jewish Club”

-But perhaps one of today’s most high-profile lasting reminders is to be found at the city’s beloved football club Ajax which is known as “The Jewish Club.”
-The association began with the former stadium De Meer which was based in the East of the city, a short hop for the Jewish community who became the club’s most fervent supporters.
+But perhaps one of today’s most high-profile lasting reminders is to be found at the city’s beloved football club Ajax which is known as “The Jewish Club” (more about visiting the club here) The association began with the former stadium De Meer which was based in the East of the city, a short hop for the Jewish community who became the club’s most fervent supporters.
 After the war, Ajax delighted in a couple of much loved Jewish players as well as Jewish managers and board-members.
 Die-hard (non-Jewish) fans have historically unveiled huge Israeli flags at matches (a practice that the club is trying to outlaw), they sing Hava Nagila in the stadium and call themselves “Super Jews” which in turn has resulted in disturbing anti-Semitic ripostes from rival fans.
 These days much of the practice is considered provocative and there is a desire to diminish these public displays due to the resulting antisemitism that surfaces across social media and in rival football chants.
 That said, the stars of David are still very visible on non-Jewish supporters and as Simon Kuper has pointed out in his excellent book: Ajax, The Dutch, The War:

 Amsterdam was historically seen as a Jewish city, so Ajax was labelled a Jewish club and became a target for anti-Semitic insults.
 The Ajax fans responded by wearing the label with pride: if you want to call us Jews, that’s fine with us.